Audi A8 hybrid performance, engine & drive

 Audi A8 hybrid 0-62mph, top speed and acceleration

-The A8 60 TFSI e is powered by a 3.0-litre V6 petrol engine and a 134bhp electric motor, fed by a 14.1kWh battery and mated to an eight-speed automatic gearbox, as well as Audi’s trademark quattro four-wheel-drive system.
-Together, the petrol engine and electric motor produce 443bhp – enough for some pretty impressive performance figures from what is a large, heavy car.
+The A8 60 TFSI e is powered by a 3.0-litre V6 petrol engine and an electric motor, fed by a 17.9kWh battery and paired to an eight-speed automatic gearbox, as well as Audi’s trademark quattro four-wheel-drive system.
+Together, the engine and motor produce 456bhp and 700Nm of torque – enough for some pretty impressive performance figures from what is a large and heavy car.

-Both the standard and long-wheelbase versions of the A8 manage 0-62mph in 5.9 seconds and charge on to a limited top speed of 155mph – or 111mph on electric power alone.
-Put your foot down in hybrid mode and there’s effortless performance on tap; overtaking is easy and yet serenely silent.
-In all-electric mode, 0-37mph (0-60km/h) takes 6.9 seconds
+Both the standard and long-wheelbase versions of the A8 manage 0-62mph in around five seconds and charge on to a limited top speed of 155mph.
+Put your foot down in hybrid mode and there’s effortless performance on tap thanks to the electric motor’s readily available torque; overtaking is easy and yet serenely silent.

 In This Review